Must Christians Believe in a Young Earth???

 “18 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness; 19 Because that which may be known of God is manifest in them; for God hath shewed it unto them.
 20 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse: … ”

 The reason this point is important is that many YECs (Young Earth Creationists) feel that if science ever seems to contradict their interpretation of the Bible, then we must believe their interpretation of the Bible, not the science.
 This is a wrong approach.
-The Bible’s purpose is always to tell us about God’s relationship to men, not scientific information.
+The Bible is never about the science; rather, it is always about God’s relationship to men.
 Even in Genesis, scientific information is not the focus.
 God has given us other ways to learn about science.
 To clarify this, let’s review:

 God’s creation of the earth, the heavens, and us who dwell there,